partagexyz/1000fans/README.md

 - ~~Write the smart contract with Rust.~~
 - ~~Deploy and test the smart contract on testnet.~~
 - ~~Implement a "token check" in the wallet login.~~
-- Implement a shop to allow fans to buy and sell a fans token.
+- ~~Implement a shop to allow fans to mint and transfer a fans token.~~
-- Update the smart contract. (max 1 token per account, token count to automatically set the token ID, min 1 year holding before transfer, receive payment to sell token...)
+- ~~Update the smart contract. (max 1 token per account, token count to automatically set the token ID, min 1 year holding before transfer~~)
 - Update the platform's design.
 - Test the platform with a closed group of users on testnet.
 - Finalize the platform + smart contract on user feedback.